niilak/signin_form/README.md

-# Mini Login Practice Page
+# Mini Sign up Practice Page

 This project serves as a practice exercise for building a login functionality using vanilla JavaScript, classes, and other web technologies.
 It provides a simple login and sign-in interface where users can create an account or log in with their existing credentials.